 How to Store Oil Cartridges

-To prevent your oil cartridges from going bad quicker, your best options for storage include refrigeration and any dark, cool sheltered place that won’t allow in any sunlight, heat, and very little oxygen.
-You can’t stop time from degrading the plant properties, but you can slow it down.
-That will give you the full potency for the longest period of time.
+To prevent your oil cartridges from going bad quicker, your best options for storage include refrigeration and any dark, cool space away from sunlight, heat and eccessive temperature changes.
+You should also try and limit the air space in storage bottles to reduce the exposure to oxygen.
+Decanting a half emptied bottle into cartridges or a smaller bottle is a simple approach.
+The message is that you can’t stop time from degrading the properties of your oil, but you can slow degradation down by some simple and sensible storage practices that will give you the full potency for the longest period of time.